Black Friday Deals Start Now!

 When choosing tires for your trailer, the decision between bias ply and radial tires warrants careful consideration.
 Bias ply tires have a sturdy and time-tested construction with diagonal layers of fabric, making them a viable option for specific trailer applications.

-For an example of a bias ply tire, see Carlisle Sport Trail bias ply trailer tire.
+For an example of a bias ply tire, see Carlisle Sport Trail bias ply trailer tire, which features a robust build.

-Bias ply trailer tires are well-suited for heavy-duty hauling and rugged terrains.
+Among the various types of tires, bias ply tires are well-suited for heavy-duty hauling and rugged terrains.
 Their robust build provides excellent load-carrying capacity and durability, making them a preferred choice for trailers used in construction, agriculture and off-road scenarios.

 If your trailer frequently spans uneven surfaces or carries substantial weight, bias ply tires can withstand the demands of such conditions.

-However, it's important to note that bias ply tires do have some drawbacks.
+However, it’s important to note that bias ply tires do have some drawbacks.
 They tend to generate more heat during travel, which can lead to faster wear and reduced fuel efficiency compared to radial tires.
-Additionally, bias ply tires might offer a slightly rougher ride, which could impact the overall comfort of your towing experience.
+Additionally, bias ply tires might offer a slightly rougher ride and reduced fuel economy, which could impact the overall comfort of your towing experience.

 If you prioritize strength, durability and heavy-duty performance for challenging terrains and loads, bias ply tires can be a reasonable choice.
 But if you value improved fuel efficiency, a smoother ride and better handling, you might want to consider the alternative — radial tires — for your trailer.